Quadratic word equations with regular constraints and the exponent of periodicity: Word Equations

-As just explained, the monoid setting can be reduced to the semigroup setting, but the semigroup setting has the advantage that we can use constraints in finite semigroups without neutral elements, which will allow us to state some of our results in a more natural way.\footnote{In some sense, the theory of finite semigroups is indeed richer than the one of finite monoids.}
+The semigroup setting has the advantage that we can use constraints in finite semigroups without neutral elements, allowing us to state some of our results in a more natural way.\footnote{In some sense, the theory of finite semigroups is indeed richer than the one of finite monoids.}